raphaelalmeidamartins/meme-generator/README.md

       <li>Even if there's no inserted image, the text element should still be visible inside the empty container.</li>
     </ul>
   </li>
-  <li>The user should be able to upload a image from their computer/device.
+  <li>The user should be able to upload an image from their computer/device.
     <ul>
       <li>Inside the container, you should add another element that's going to display the inserted image.
 This element should have <code>meme-image</code> as its <code>id</code>;</li>
       <li>The element where the user can upload the image should have <code>meme-insert</code> as its <code>id</code>.
 This element doesn't need to be inside the container;</li>